 Interest and dividends are not in the scope of IFRS 15, they are covered in IFRS 9.

 Applying IFRS 15 at a portfolio level

-IFRS 15.4 introduces a practical expedient that allows applying IFRS 15 at a portfolio level provided that the entity reasonably expects that the effects of adopting portfolio approach would not differ materially from applying IFRS 15 to the individual contracts.
+IFRS 15.4 introduces a practical expedient that allows applying IFRS 15 to a portfolio of contracts provided that the entity reasonably expects that the effects of adopting portfolio approach would not differ materially from applying IFRS 15 to the individual contracts.
 IASB indicated that it did not intend for an entity to quantitatively evaluate each outcome and, instead, the entity should be able to take a reasonable approach to determine the portfolios that would be appropriate for its types of contracts (IFRS 15.BC69).
-Portfolio approach can be particularly useful for entities with large number of fairly homogeneous contract (e.g. telecommunications and entertainment industries).
+Portfolio approach can be particularly useful for entities with large number of fairly homogeneous contracts (e.g. telecommunications and entertainment industries).

 More about IFRS 15

 Performance Obligations and Timing of Revenue Recognition